 If you’re presented with a rent increase, it pays to check what similar-sized apartments are renting for in the neighborhood on real estate listing and brokerage sites.
 If you are arguing against paying more, it’s better to make a case for yourself by presenting some numbers.

-Catharine Grad, a tenant attorney at Grad and Weintraub, says telling your landlord that you’ve lost your job isn’t typically a successful negotiation strategy.
+Catharine Grad, a tenant attorney at Grad and Weintraub, says telling your landlord that you’ve lost your job isn’t isn't your best strategy.
+Think about how you can make the best case for yourself.
 “Tenants need to figure out what they have to give,” she says.
 That might simply be that you can continue to pay at the same rate.

 Gramercy renter Jennifer C. found out that her neighbors with a similar-sized apartment were offered an incentive for starting renewal negotiations early.